Bobcho101/Todo-List/README.md

     npm install
     ```

-2. **Run the Server**: Open the integrated terminal in the server folder and type:
+2. **Run the Server**: Open integrated terminal in the server folder and type:
     ```bash
     node server
     ```

-3. **Run the Client**: Open the integrated terminal in the client folder and type:
+3. **Run the Client**: Open integrated terminal in the client folder and type:
     ```bash
     npm run dev
     ```